 Topics Map > Communication and Collaboration > Lync / Skype for Business

-On this page, you can learn how to use instant messaging, audio calls, and presence information to communicate with Skype users while using Microsoft Lync (and vice-versa).
+On this page, you can learn how to use instant messaging, audio calls, video calls, and presence information to communicate with Skype users while using Microsoft Skype for Business and vice-versa.

-If you use an email address and password to access services such as Microsoft OneDrive storage technology, Windows Phone, the Microsoft Xbox LIVE online game service, and the Microsoft Outlook messaging and collaboration client (as well as (previously) Microsoft's Hotmail web-based e-mail service or Windows Live Messenger), you already have a Microsoft account (MSA (external link)) (previously called Windows Live ID).
-If you also have a Skype account, it's easy set up single sign-on to access a variety of additional applications and services, including Lync-to-Skype voice calls, etc.
+If you use an email address and password to access services such as Microsoft OneDrive storage technology, Windows Phone, the Microsoft Xbox LIVE online game service, or the Microsoft Outlook.com email (previously known as Hotmail or Windows Live Messenger), you already have a.

-If you are using Skype and need help adding a Microsoft Lync contact, please visit https://support.skype.com/en/faq/FA12315/can-i-contact-lync-users-from-skype (external link).
+If you are using Skype and want to add a Microsoft Skype for Business contact, please visit https://support.skype.com/en/faq/FA12315/can-i-contact-skype-for-business-users-from-skype.